-genomics is a more recent term that describes the study of all of a person’s genes [the genome], including interactions of those genes with each other and with the person’s environment. genomics includes the scientific study of complex diseases such as heart disease, asthma, diabetes, and cancer because these diseases are typically caused more by a combination of genetic and environmental factors than by individual genes. genomics is offering new possibilities for therapies and treatments for some complex diseases, as well as new diagnostic methods. genomics is helping researchers discover why some people get sick from certain infections, environmental factors, and behaviours, while others do not.
+genomics is a more recent term that describes the study of all of a person’s genes [the genome], that includes interactions of those genes with each other and with the person’s environment. genomics, in other words, refers to the study of mutations in genes that may drive various cancer behaviours, from how aggressive it is to whether it spreads to distant locations in the body. each cell in the human body contains tens of thousands of genes, but mutations in just a single gene may cause cells to grow out of control and lead to tumour growth. genomics studies complex diseases such as heart disease, asthma, diabetes, and cancer because these diseases are typically caused more by a combination of genetic and environmental factors than by individual genes. genomics is offering new possibilities for therapies and treatments for some complex diseases, as well as new diagnostic methods. genomics is helping researchers discover why some people get sick from certain infections, environmental factors, and behaviours, while others do not.

 genomic testing is used to identify mutations that occur within the cancer itself, these mutations may have occurred due to environmental factors such as sun exposure or tobacco use or from randomly occurring cell division. these mutations can help identify the behaviour of the tumour and help understand why the tumour grows or spreads. genomic testing can allow doctors to match a patient to a targeted therapy for that mutation, an example is BRAF V600E in melanoma or colorectal cancers. [predictive biomarker test]